Gilbert Hayton

 Gilbert McLean Hayton DFC (12 May 1917 – 20 October 1942) was a New Zealand fighter pilot and flying ace who flew in the Royal Air Force (RAF) during the Second World War.
 He was officially credited with the destruction of at least five enemy aircraft.

-Born in Hawera, Hayton joined the RAF in early 1939.
-After completing flight training, he was posted to No. 266 Squadron in August 1940 and subsequently flew with No. 66 Squadron.
+Born in Hāwera, Hayton joined the RAF in early 1939.
+After completing flight training, and initial service with units operating the Fairey Battle light bomber, he was posted to No. 266 Squadron, a fighter unit equipped with Supermarine Spitfires in August 1940.
+He subsequently flew Spitfires with No. 66 Squadron.
+At the end of the year he was posted to No. 255 Squadron and flew the Boulton Paul Defiant fighter on night fighting duties during The Blitz.
 Sent to the Middle East in February 1942, he flew Bristol Beaufighter night fighters with No. 1435 Flight, achieving a number of aerial victories operating from Malta during the siege of that island.
 Hayton died at sea after the ship on which he was travelling was torpedoed while en route to the United Kingdom.
+His award of the Distinguished Flying Cross was announced after his death.

 Early life

-Gilbert McLean Hayton was born on 12 May 1917 in Hawera, New Zealand, the son of Ernest and Lilian Hayton.
+Gilbert McLean Hayton was born on 12 May 1917 in Hāwera, New Zealand, the son of Ernest and Lilian Hayton.
 He was educated at New Plymouth Boys' High School, before going on to Wellington Technical College and Victoria University College.
-He graduated with a Bachelor of Commerce and briefly taught at the Wellington Technical College.
+He graduated with a Bachelor of Commerce and briefly taught at Wellington Technical College.
 He also served in the Territorial Force from 1934 to 1939 as a gunner, firstly in the field artillery and then subsequently in the garrison artillery.

 In April 1939, Hayton, who was nicknamed Gillie, was a successful applicant for a short service commission in the Royal Air Force and left New Zealand for the United Kingdom the following month.
 He commenced flight training at No. 10 Elementary & Reserve Flying Training School at Yatesbury on 12 June.
-Passing through the first phase of training, he was commissioned as an acting pilot officer in August with the serial number 42503 and proceeded to No. 2 Flying Training School in early September and then No. 10 Service Flying Training School.
+Passing through the first phase of training, he was commissioned as an acting pilot officer in August with the service number 42503 and proceeded to No. 2 Flying Training School in early September and then to No. 10 Service Flying Training School.
 He gained his wings on 12 December.